citapress/citapress/content/books/dolores-scenes-from-a-womans-life/index.md

 [^14]: *Tresillo*: Card game, usually played by three people.

 [^15]: As I mentioned in the Prologue, Acosta de Samper re-wrote and expanded some passages in her English translation.
 This is one of them (“If it was true…soulless joy?”).

+[^16]: In Acosta de Samper’s translation, this passage reads: "...God, Religion, Future life!...
+What is all this but words, words, empty words that have no meaning to me.
+XXX XXX with emotion I look up to the sky but I find no loving Being there!
+What is Religion!
+I read about it in the good books my uncle sends me but I cannot grasp its aim, I cannot believe in any good it can make me.
+The future life of my soul has become a thing indifferent to me… If my malady was only of the body, if it had not changed my spirit I could bear it… But I am not the same gentle girl Antonio loved, no; in appearance I am a monster and my heart is like a XXXX, cruel, cruel and as cold as the stones I see at the bottom of the running stream I bathe in to calm my sufferings.
+I hate all that is beautiful, I tear to pieces all I find: the flowers of my garden and set loose the XXX birds of my aviary…..
+The paroxysm passes; I come back to my senses at last, to cry over my garden deprived of its beauty and I miss the music of my birds.
+Sometimes I get up from my bed of sufferings at night while my servants sleep in peace: I run out like a mad person I lift my hands to the sky and howl like a wild animal: 'If there is a God,' I scream, 'why do I endure this when never have I wronged a human creature?'...
+Then it seems to me He looks down on me with compassionate pity.
+I feel the hand of the Almighty on my throbbing heart, I bow to the ground and pray humbly… 'Oh!
+My God, thy will be done'...
+Those are my best hours……………”

 ## Glossary